UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Learn about the long history of the castle, from its likely origins as an Iron Age hillfort, through its development as a great fortress, to its secret role in the Cold War.

-King Henry II, who built Dover Castle’s great tower, also created the largest European empire of his age, stretching from Scotland to the Pyrenees.
-Find out more.
+King Henry II, who built Dover Castle’s great tower, also created the largest European empire of his age, stretching at its height from Scotland to the Pyrenees.

 Find out how, in 1216, Dover Castle and its stalwart defenders played a crucial part in preventing Prince Louis of France from becoming King Louis I of England.